Andrew-S-Rosen/QMOF/README.md

 The data on Figshare includes:

-- [`qmof_database.zip`](https://doi.org/10.6084/m9.figshare.13147324): Structures and tabulated properties of all materials in the QMOF Database.
+- qmof_database.zip: Structures and tabulated properties of all materials in the QMOF Database.
 This is likely the data that you're looking for.

 Other files of interest that are hosted elsewhere include: